 With that being said, the road ahead is challenging and uncertain.
 China has been cashing in on the industrial crop for decades now, exporting nearly 50% of the world’s hemp.
 Production in China has streamlined infrastructure for processing the plant, often on the farm itself.
 In the US, none of that efficiency exists.
 Farmers are excited about the opportunity to grow a more valuable crop, but there is no processing plant to send it off to, let alone processing equipment to buy.
 This leaves the industry scratching its head on how to move forward with an unfamiliar crop and break through into this profitable and environmentally beneficial new space.1

 Additionally, while textile hemp is more profitable than traditional crops like corn and soy, hemp for CBD production (oil and seeds), is vastly more profitable, though labor and cost intensive.
 The only company in the US that does in fact process hemp for textiles has a raw material shortage.2 Apparel companies in the US have been importing cost effective hemp from China for years, and some are skeptical there will ever be high demand in the fashion world for domestic hemp.

-As a brand committed to being made in USA, we are very excited about what the future holds and look forward to the resurgence of the American Hemp industry.
+As a brand committed to being made in USA, we are very excited about the future of hemp in America and look forward to the resurgence of the American Hemp industry.

 Leave a comment